When you type keywords on a website’s internal site search engine, how does it display the results? It uses a system called search indexes.

 As an example, you might have a book about animals with several hundred pages.
 You want to find information about “cats”.
 In the index, you would look for the keyword “cat” and read up on the pages that are mentioned (p.
 17, 89, 203-205).

 A search index is quite similar to the one in a book.
-It allows the user to quickly find useful information using a keyword.
-Of course, a web search index has many technological advantages to the one in a book and offers great tools to support website visitors in getting what they want faster.
+It allows the user to find useful information quickly using a keyword.
+Of course, a web search index has many technological advantages over a book and offers great tools to support website visitors in getting what they want faster.

-The software automates the process of indexing.
-The search index for websites is created by crawlers – also known as web crawlers and web spiders.
+While search indexes for books are normally created by the author or indexers, search indexing for site search is created by crawlers (also known as web crawlers and web spiders).
 In simple terms, the crawler visits the pages of the website and collects the contents from the website.
 This data is then converted into an index.

 Going back to our example, if you search for “cat” on Google, you will be presented with several pages and URLs that are relevant to your keyword “cat”.
 While a book index is static because the content of a book does not change, a search index is dynamic since websites are constantly created and updated.

-In addition, the number of search terms in a book index is fixed.
-A web search tries to include all keywords and supports queries with combined search terms.
-For instance, you could look for “cat video” and the search index will offer relevant results.
+In addition, while the number of search terms in a book index is fixed, a web search tries to include all keywords and supports queries with combined search terms.
+For instance, you could look for “cat video,” and the search index will offer relevant results.

-When a user types in a search query, the search engine will find documents that include the search query.
-The results are returned from the index with a title, short content highlight, possibly a picture and a reference to the page URL.
+Based on this, when a user types in a search query, the search engine will find documents that include the search query.
+The results are returned from the index with a title, short content highlight, possibly a picture, and a reference to the page URL.

 Some CMSes offer native searchers that visit the CMS’ own database.
 Since the database is not organized as an index, the results will show up slower compared to an index-based site search option.

-How a search index can improve your website
+4 Benefits of search index to your website

-Search engines collect the content of your website automatically.
-Through an algorithm, your search results are prioritized.
-Some results will be given more weight, so they will show up before other pages on the results page.
+Search engines collect your website’s content automatically.
+An algorithm prioritizes your search results.
+Some results are given more weight, so they will show up before other pages on the results page.
 The index helps search engines identify relevant results faster.

 When you choose a site search provider, you can enhance your search results with different features.